Arctic Survival Stories

 Douglas Mawson – Stranded 480km away from base

-One of the most famous explorers of his day, Douglas Mawson was part of a team who set off to the section of Antarctica south of Australia to map the coast line.
-He was part of a 3 man team that travelled round on dog sleds in the attempt to cover several hundred miles of coast line.
+One of the most famous explorers of his day, Douglas Mawson was part of a team who set off to the section of Antarctica south of Australia to map the coastline.
+He was part of a 3 man team that traveled around on dog sleds in an attempt to cover several hundred miles of coastline.

 Douglas Mawson – The Full Survival Story